 Made up of 100+ islands scattered through five archipelagos (the Tuamotu, Marquesas, Gambier, Austral and Society Islands), French Polynesia is a South Pacific fantasy brought to life.
-From surfing tropical atolls to snorkelling shallow waters, this is the ultimate island hopping destination.
+From surfing tropical atolls to snorkelling shallow waters, this is the ultimate island hopping destination for any luxury charter yacht enthusiast.

 Step onboard your charter yacht to a welcome greeting by local dancers.
 After a refreshing cocktail, take a tour of the island for your first taste of the French Polynesian culture.
 Visit the Manua gallery and pick up some beautiful Tahitian artworks.
 Learn about black pearls at the Robert Wan Pearl museum.
 Experience a Tama’ara’a or Tahitian Feast, made using an oven in the ground lined with hot volcanic stones ('ahima’a') that heats food wrapped in banana leaves.